Skip to content

 Water weight: why it’s common and why it returns

 Sweating is a normal cooling process.
 In a sauna environment, sweating can be more noticeable, which may translate to a short-term change on the scale.
-This does not automatically indicate a change in body fat or long-term body weight.
+This does not automatically indicate a change in long-term body composition or long-term body weight.

-Because the body relies on water balance for normal function, replacing fluids after a session is commonly recommended.
+Because the body relies on water balance for everyday balance, replacing fluids after a session is commonly recommended.
 When you rehydrate, it’s normal for the scale to move back toward where it was before the session.

 Man drinking water after a sauna session to support hydration